CapricanDRJ/HadesStarCommunityData/docs/index.md

 ## Contact

-For questions or support, please open an issue on GitHub or reach out through the WS Community Leaderboard Discord.
+For questions or support, please open an issue on GitHub or reach out through the [WS Community LeaderBoard Discord](https://discord.gg/p588eHaFqh)